MapleCCC/importall/README.md

 Two major ways of usage:

-1. *Wild card import*.
+1. *Wildcard import*.

-    Wild card import the `importall` module, then all names are imported to the current namespace.
+    Wildcard import the `importall` module, then all names are imported to the current namespace.

     ```python3
     from importall import *